guowilling/SRPictureBrowser/README.md

 }
 SRPictureBrowser *pictureBrowser = [SRPictureBrowser sr_pictureBrowserWithModels:imageBrowserModels currentIndex:tapedImageView.tag];
 [pictureBrowser show];

-// You can see the demo for more information.
 ````
+See the demo for more information.

-**If you have any question, please issue or contact me.**
+**If you have any question, submit an issue or contact me.**
 **If this repo helps you, please give it a star, thanks a lot.**
 **Have Fun.**